Log-logistic distribution: Hydrology

-The log-logistic distribution has been used in hydrology for modelling stream flow rates and precipitation.
+The log-logistic distribution has been used in hydrology for modeling stream flow rates and precipitation.

-Extreme values like maximum one-day rainfall and river discharge per month or per year often follow a log-normal distribution.
+Extreme values like maximum one-day rainfall and river discharge per month or per year often follow a log-normal distribution [9].
 The log-normal distribution, however, needs a numeric approximation.
 As the log-logistic distribution, which can be solved analytically, is similar to the log-normal distribution, it can be used instead.